 Battery Alert Light - The battery alert light indicates that the vehicle's charging system isn't functioning properly.
 There could be a problem with the battery itself, but there could also be a problem with the battery cable, the alternator, the accessory belt, or another electrical fault in the system.

 Washer Fluid Indicator - This light means that you are low on washer fluid and should get a refill as soon as you can.

 If one or more of your dashboard lights are on, you can bring your car to Los Gatos Auto Service, Inc. in Campbell for an efficient and accurate diagnosis of the issue.
-We can also perform the appropriate services your vehicle needs, such as auto repair or tire & alignment services.
+We can also perform the appropriate services your vehicle needs, such as auto repair or preventive maintenance.

 Your Reliable Shop for Auto Diagnostics

 If something is wrong with your vehicle and/or one or more of your dashboard lights turn on, don't hesitate to bring your car to Los Gatos Auto Service, Inc. in Campbell today.
 Our owner Dave Hernandez has hired technicians who understand the root causes of your auto issues and who use the latest tools and technology to quickly assess the problem with your vehicle.
 We've been fixing cars since 1993 and have a commitment to customer service.